 For example, daycare can be a considerable expense for young working families, and an on-site daycare could save thousands of dollars and dozens of hours in commuting each year.
 At the same time, some people dislike the bureaucracy that comes with larger organizations, and they’re happier at the end of the day if they have more leeway to pursue their own ideas.

-According to the 2020 Robert Half Salary Guide, hiring trends in accounting and finance continue to favor the job candidate.
-The guide reported that firms across industries are increasing compensation and “Skilled accounting and finance talent is in short supply, and top candidates frequently field multiple job offers.”
+According to the 2021 Robert Half Salary Guide, hiring trends in accounting and finance continue to favor the job candidate.
+The guide reported that firms across industries are maintaining salaries, even during the COVID-19 pandemic.
+“While employers in some industries are reducing pay, permanent wage cuts in accounting and finance aren’t sustainable for organizations that expect to retain their best performers.
+Even with more professionals to choose from in the labor pool, in-demand talent can still command competitive wages.”
 Some companies are offering bigger bonuses, more perks, and additional vacation time in order to attract recent college graduates with accounting degrees.
 This is a great time to go into accounting, and the CPA will help you land an even bigger starting salary than you could without it.

 Depending on the type of accounting, the size of the company, and your role within the company, your annual paycheck could add up to totals like these: